How to Choose a Bankruptcy Lawyer

 Do I Need a Lawyer at All?

 It’s a question we bankruptcy lawyers hear all the time.
 “If I’m so broke, how can I hire a bankruptcy lawyer?”
 It’s true that many people wait until they’ve broken the piggy bank to call a lawyer, but there are strategies that can take some of the sting out paying for an attorney.
-You can learn more about ways to do that at this article: How Much Does It Cost to File Bankruptcy?

 If your finances are simple, that might work for you.
 What do we mean by “simple”?
 If you don’t have a mortgage, a car loan, or any other kind of loan with collateral, and you don’t own much more than basic furniture, household goods, clothing and such.
 If you have any secured debt, you’ll have to deal with the creditor and decide whether to enter into a reaffirmation agreement or redeem the property.